 Valuation of the backlog is a non-GAAP estimate that is based on purchase orders on hand at the time that could not be met because of a lack of available inventory.
 Quantification of the backlog during the current periods has become far less comparable to prior periods.
 At times, customers have placed orders for more than a month's worth of their demand, perhaps in reaction to our ongoing backlog situation, whereas in the past they ordered more closely in line with their current demand.
 The backlog was reduced from approximately \$2.4 million as of December 31, 2021 to approximately \$205,000 as of September 30, 2022.
 In part because of a first contamination event experienced around the end of the third quarter of 2022, our backlog increased to approximately \$2.5 million as of December 31, 2022.
-In part because of a second contamination event experienced during the first quarter of 2023, the backlog increased further to approximately \$7.5 million as of March 31, 2023.
+In part because of a second contamination event experienced during the first quarter of 2023, the backlog increased further to approximately \$7.5 million as of March 31, 2023 and to approximately \$7.9 million as of June 30, 2023 and to approximately \$8.9 million as of September 30, 2023.
 We are reporting this figure because it reflects the orders on our books presently that we cannot ship.
 However, we do not believe this backlog amount is highly relevant at this time as it includes very old orders, redundancy in demand and orders that may be cancelled given the time that has passed since they were originally placed.
 We likely lost some business during 2022 and 2023 as a result of the backlog.
-During the first quarter of 2023, the impact of tight supplies hit even harder leaving our customers without product during their busiest calving season.
+During the first half of 2023, the impact of tight supplies hit even harder leaving our customers without product during their busiest calving season.
 Our inability to timely meet the needs of our customers could result in the loss of some customers who seek alternative scours management products during this period of short supply and some of these customers may not resume purchasing our product when we have eliminated the backlog.
 While we worked to allocate product directly to certain large customers during this period of short supply, we likely lost some customers that could not access product.
 While backlog is a better problem to have than seeing product expiring on our shelves, it is nonetheless a significant challenge when we do not get our customers everything that they want.
-Our sales team is preparing to resume more normal sales growth initiatives with more inventory becoming available during the second half of 2023.
-We will work to regain customers that we may have lost while we were short on product and will aggressively compete for new business.
+Our sales team is preparing to resume more normal sales growth initiatives as we expect inventory to become available.
+We will work to regain end-user customers that we may have lost while we were short on product and will aggressively compete for new business.
 As we emerge from an extended period of time on backlog, we anticipate higher than normal sales fluctuations quarter to quarter.
-What is most important to us at this time is that we achieve sales growth over the longer periods of time, even if we experience some quarterto-quarter fluctuations.
+What is most important to us at this time is that we achieve sales growth over the longer periods of time, even if we experience some quarter-to-quarter fluctuations.